Conducting Your Job Search

 Candidates looking for jobs and employers seeking candidates find each other in a variety of ways.
 A comprehensive job search should utilize as many strategies as possible and include resources that are unique to one’s career field of interest.

 Whatever your ideas are, it will be important to get organized.
 Recognize that you must make time to research and develop plans.
 Schedule time each day to do something rather than spending energy worrying and feeling anxious.
-The Career Development Center offers multiple resources to assist you with your job search.
+The Fleishman Center for Career and Professional Development offers multiple resources to assist you with your job search.

 Preparing for Your Job Search: